What is tadalafil?

 Grapefruit and grapefruit juice may interact with tadalafil and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking this medicine.

 Tadalafil side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using tadalafil and get emergency medical help if you have:

 an erection is painful or lasts longer than 4 hours (prolonged erection can damage the penis);